ITPNYU/BigScreens/Big-Screens-2018-Syllabus.md

 - Update your [roles and responsibilities]((https://docs.google.com/spreadsheets/d/1IEXwfsDmGrw9XyiPQl_tMOC3EcAV8AzmFb80ifQvE20/edit?usp=sharing)).

 ##### For next week: Pick a direction.
 Update the storyboard.
-   * Prepare technical tests.

-### Class 5: @IAC, Friday, Oct 5, 10-4PM
-- Test updated storyboard.
-- Run technical tests.
-- Review 360 results with Mimi.

-##### For next week: Work on your project.
+   * Update your storyboard.
+   * Bring a time-based work that lasts 5 minutes that has the timing and pacing you want for your project.

-### Class 6: @ITP, Friday, Oct 12, 3:20-6:15PM
+### Class 5: @ITP, Friday, Oct 5, 3:20-6:15PM
 - Storygraphing: Identifying events and shaping the arc of your project through timing and pacing.

 ##### For next week: Storygraph your project.
-- Each team member should select a time-based work as a model for your project's storygraph.
-Analyze it.
-Apply it to your project.
+- Pick 2 of your time-based work to analyze it and apply to your storyboard.
+(Pick the 2 that are most different from each other.)

+### Class 6: @IAC, Thursday, Oct 11, 10-4PM
+- Present storygraphs in small groups: 2 teams per group.
+- Review results of first 360 review with Mimi.

+##### For next week: Work on your project.

 ### Class 7: @IAC, Friday, Oct 19, 10-4PM
-- Present storygraphs in small groups: 2 teams per group.
+- Present your project in small groups: 2 teams per group.

 ##### For next week: Prepare a version of your project to present at mid-terms.
 - [See guidelines](https://github.com/ITPNYU/BigScreens/wiki/Midterm-Critique:-What's-the-Point)